In 2017 schools with 17 or more eligible pupils receive £16,000 and an additional payment of £10 per pupil.

 Ensure consistency of approach and improve effectiveness in session delivery and the breadth of sports available to individuals.

 Provide high quality CPD for staff using Goalsports sessions.

 Refine further our assessment of key skills to ensure targeted support in physical development where appropriate.

 To provide a wide range of before school and after school activities to increase participation (specifically for those children who travel to school by bus) and cater for pupils’ interests and needs.

 Improve links with local clubs as a means for our children to access sport at a competitive level.

 Miss Nicholls has responsibility for the 2022 2023 Sport's Premium Action Plan which is published below.
 This explains out how we used our funding to improve sporting provision at Kilham School and ran from September 2022 until September 2023.

 Children at Kilham already have lots of opportunities to take part in physical activity both in and out of school.

-Clubs/Activities available at school – Football – run by GoalSports, Multi-skills club, Hockey, Rugby, Netball – seasonal lunchtime clubs, After-School Dance/Performing Arts Club, After –School Cycling club.
+Clubs/Activities available at school – Football – run by GoalSports, Multi-skills club, Hockey, Rugby, Netball and seasonal lunchtime clubs.
+Children have recently participated in an orienteering and after school archery clubs.